AdobeDocs/experience-manager-64.en/help/sites-administering/dtm.md

 1. On the rail, click Tools &gt; Operations &gt; Cloud &gt; Cloud Services.
 1. In the Dynamic Tag Management area, one of the following links appear for adding a configuration:

-    * Click Configure Now if this is the first configuraiton that you are adding.
+    * Click Configure Now if this is the first configuration that you are adding.
     * Click Show Configurations and then click the + link beside Available Configurations if one or more configurations have been created.

    ![](assets/chlimage_1-354.png)